apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/proxy/apecloud-mysql-proxy.md

    helm search repo kubeblocks/apecloud-mysql --devel --versions
    ```

-5. (Optional) If you disable the `apecloud-mysql` add-on when installing KuebBlocks, run the command below to specify a version and install the cluster definition of ApeCloud MySQL.
+5. (Optional) If you disable the `apecloud-mysql` addon when installing KuebBlocks, run the command below to specify a version and install the cluster definition of ApeCloud MySQL.
 Skip this step if you install KubeBlocks with the default settings.

    ```bash
    helm install myproxy kubeblocks/apecloud-mysql --version=v0.9.0